Elite Squad: Criticism

 When the first version of the film leaked, it caused a major controversy for its portrayal of Captain Nascimento's unpunished police brutality in slums (favelas); some saw it as glamourizing police violence.
 After its exhibition in Berlin Film Festival, critic Jay Weissberg, in a Variety article, called the movie "a one-note celebration of violence-for-good that plays like a recruitment film for fascist thugs".
 Michel Misse, a researcher of urban violence in the Federal University of Rio de Janeiro, in an article by Carta Capital, tried to explain why some people cheered at Captain Nascimento's actions: "as the judiciary system cannot keep up with the demand for punishment, some may think civil rights leads to unpunishment.
 And then, they want illegal solutions.
 That's why Captain Nascimento is called".

 Awards

+Brazilian Awards

+Elite Squad would become one of Brazil's most awarded movies, both at home and abroad.
+In the 2008 Vivo Brazilian Academy Film Awards Elite Squad won nine awards: Best Director, Best Actor, Best Photography, Best Special Effects, Best Make-up, Best Fiction Editing, and Best Sound.

+The movie would also sweep the Guarani Brazilian Film Awards [pt], winning nine awards for Best Movie, Best Director, Best Actor, Best Supporting Actor, Best Soundtrack, Best Sound, Best Editing, Best Special Effects and Best Movie according to the public.
+It would tie with City of God as the movie with the most Guarani Awards.

+On August 19, 2008, Elite Squad won four awards at the Contigo!
+Cinema Awards, winning Best Movie, Best Screenplay, Best Director and Best Secondary Character.
+Director André Padilha did not attend, so the prize was received by André Ramiro.

+At the ACIE Prize of Cinema, it won Best Movie, Best Director, Best Actor, Best Photography and Popular Jury.
+At the SESC Festival of Best Movies, Elite Squad won both by critics and public for Best Actor, while winning the public vote for Best Movie and Best Director but losing in the critic vote to Playing.
+It also won Best Movie Sound at the 2008 ABC Prize.

+At the 2007 Arte Qualidade Brasil Award [pt], Tropa de Elite won Best Film, Best Director, Best Actor, Best Supporting Actor, Best Supporting Actress and Best Promising Actor.

+On March 25, 2008, Director José Padilha and Editor Daniel Rezende won the APCA Award for Best Film for best Director and Editor.

+Foreign Awards

 On February 16, 2008, Elite Squad won the Best Movie award at the 58th Berlin International Film Festival, the Golden Bear.

+On August 8, 2008, it won the popular jury for Best Movie at the Lima Film Festival.
+On August 11, 2009, it won the Best Ibero-American Movie award at the 2009 Silver Condor Awards.